 The Road to Representation: Essays on the Women’s Suffrage Campaign

 A companion to The Bristol Suffragettes, these short essays span the early days of the women’s suffrage campaign up to the First World War.
 Suffragettes and suffragists collide with students, vivisectionists, politicians, under-graduates, medical experts, magistrates, soldiers returning home from the war, and other supporters and opponents of the cause.
 This collection brings together many articles written since the publication of The Bristol Suffragettes in 2013.
 The essays have all been revised and updated, and the collection includes previously unpublished material.
-Currently available in Kindle, with a paperback edition to follow shortly.
-Kindle version available here.
+Available on Amazon UK in Kindle or paperback.
+Also available at Amazon.com

 Bristol Suffragette Project

 The aim of my Bristol Suffragette Project is to find out more about the Bristol suffragettes, suffragists and anti-suffragists, whether Bristol born and bred or adopted (like me).
 The battle for the female franchise was fought in Horfield as much as Holloway, on Durdham Down as well as Hyde Park, at Colston Hall no less than Caxton Hall.
 There are hundreds of great stories to be told and I’ll be telling as many as I can on this website – and inviting yours!